neoking89/owlsight/README.md

 answer -> 210
 ```

-Additionally, one can also ask a model to write pythoncode and access that in the python interpreter.
+Additionally, you can also ask a model to write pythoncode and access that in the python interpreter.
 All defined objects will be saved in the global namespace of the python interpreter for the remainder of the current active session.
 This is a powerful feature, which allows build-as-you-go for a wide range of tasks.

 Example: